Display rollup progress or totals in Azure Boards

 Rollup columns allow you to view progress bars or totals of numeric fields for descendant items within a hierarchy.
 Descendant items correspond to all child items within a hierarchy.
-You can add one or more rollup columns to a product or portfolio backlog.
-Support for sprint backlogs isn't supported.
-For information on linking work items in a hierarchy, see Linking, traceability, and managing dependencies, Parent-child work item links.
+You can add one or more rollup columns to a product or portfolio backlog, but sprint backlogs aren't supported.
+For more information, on linking work items in a hierarchy, see Link type reference/Work link types.

 For example, here we show Progress by Work Items which displays progress bars for ascendant work items based on the percentage of descendant items that have been closed.
 Descendant items for Epics include all child Features and their child or grand-child work items.
 Descendant items for Features include all child User Stories and their child work items.

 Rollup data supports progress bars, counts of work items, or sums of numeric fields within a project.
 Child items that link to a different project aren't counted within the parent rollup calculations.
 Also, links to test cases or test artifacts are also not included in rollup calculation.
 These items are linked using a test-specific link types.